HorizonAILab/HorizonAILab.github.io/_pages/about.md

 [Deep Incomplete Multi-View Network Semi-Supervised Multi-Label Learning with Unbiased Loss](https://dl.acm.org/doi/10.1145/3664647.3681414), _ACMMM_, 2024, \[[**code**](https://github.com/ZhangqiJiang07/code_DIMvLN)\]\\
 Quanjiang Li, **Tingjin Luo**<sup>#</sup>, Mingdie Jiang, Jiahui Liao, Zhangqi Jiang
--  Due to the explosive growth in data sources and label categories, multi-view multi-label learning has garnered widespread attention.
-However, multi-view multi-label data often exhibits incomplete features and a huge number of unlabeled instances, due to the technical limitations and high cost of manual labeling in practice.
+-  Multi-view multi-label data often exhibits incomplete features and a huge number of unlabeled instances, due to the technical limitations and high cost of manual labeling in practice.
-- Learning for such simultaneous missing of view features and labels is crucial but rarely studied, particularly when the labeled samples are limited.
-In this paper, we tackle this problem by proposing a novel Deep Incomplete Multi-View Semi-Supervised Multi-Label Learning method (DIMvSML).
+- We tackle this problem by proposing a novel Deep Incomplete Multi-View Semi-Supervised Multi-Label Learning method (DIMvSML).
+Specifically, we design the structure-specific deep feature extractors to obtain discriminative information and preserve the cross-view consistency for the recovered data with instance-level contrastive loss.
-- Specifically, to improve high-level representations of missing features, deep graph network is firstly employed to recover the feature information with structural similarity relations.
-Meanwhile, we design the structure-specific deep feature extractors to obtain discriminative information and preserve the cross-view consistency for the recovered data with instance-level contrastive loss.
-Furthermore, to eliminate the bias of the estimate of the risk that the semi-supervised multi-label methods minimise, we design a safe estimate framework with an unbiased loss and improve its empirical performance by using pseudo-labels of unlabeled data.
-Besides, we provide both the theoretical proof of better estimate variance and the intuitive explanation of our debiased framework.
+- Furthermore, to eliminate the bias of the estimate of the risk that the semi-supervised multi-label methods minimise, we design a safe estimate framework with an unbiased loss and improve its empirical performance by using pseudo-labels of unlabeled data.
--  Extensive experimental results on public datasets validate the superiority of DIMvSML compared with state-of-the-art methods.
+- Besides, we provide both the theoretical proof of better estimate variance and the intuitive explanation of our debiased framework.
 </div>
 </div>